-	You can consider purchasing either a term policy, otherwise known as pure insurance coverage, or you can go with one of many types of whole life policies which will combine an investment product with a pure term life insurance policy to build cash value.
+You can consider purchasing a term policy, otherwise known as pure insurance coverage, or you can go with one of many types of whole-life policies, which combine an investment product with a pure term life insurance policy to build cash value.
 You will need to determine which of the two is right for you.

 2. Insurance is something that is sold, not something that is bought.

 Agents sell the vast majority of life insurance policies written in the U.S. because the life insurance industry has a vested interest in pushing high-commission (and high-profit) whole-life policies.
-Consider what is in it for you, not your agent, when you are looking at which policy to purchase.
+Consider what’s in it for you, not your agent, when you’re looking at which policy to purchase.

 3. Whole life policies can be more expensive.

 A whole life insurance policy that has an investment component added in can cost many times more than a simple term policy.
-The risk with this is that many who purchase these types of policies often buy less coverage than what they need because of the cost.
-This can leave the purchaser underinsured.
+The risk with this is that many people who purchase these types of policies often buy less coverage than what they need because of the cost.
+This can leave them underinsured.